Superbubble: Image gallery

 Very Large Telescope image of superbubble LHA 120-N 44 in the Large Magellanic Cloud.
 Credit: ESO/Manu Mejias.

 The Per-Tau Shell, a giant star-forming spherical shell with the Perseus and Taurus molecular clouds on its edge.

 The Local Bubble, a ~1,000-light-years wide and ~14 Myr old superbubble, is driving nearly all recent star formation near the Sun.

+Orion–Eridanus Superbubble (the nearest superbubble) in emission lines, as seen by the Northern Sky Narrowband Survey.